wunderbyte/gui-spirits/docs/src/index.md

 }
 ```

-Once the file is saved, make sure to import your enhanced `summon` function from the new location.
+Once the file is saved, make sure to import your enhanced function from the new location.

 ```js
 import { summon } from './my-spirits';